-- Get your child to register for their UCAS Hub to start exploring their options, favouriting subjects, and using our handy tools - all in one place. - Point them to online step-by-step guidance to choosing a course at ucas.com/choosing-a-course, which covers choosing a subject, the right type of degree, how to study, and where to study. - ► Take a look at university, college, or conservatoire websites for in-depth details about their facilities and courses, and explore the campus with their virtual tour at ucas.com/virtual-tours. - Speak to current undergraduates on ucas.com/chat-to-students for the chance to ask questions and gain valuable insight into what life at uni is really like.
+Get your child to register for their UCAS Hub to start exploring their options, favouriting subjects, and using our handy tools all in one place.

+- From their Hub, your child can also access subject spotlights, which give them a chance to try a university course before applying.
+Delivered by the lecturers themselves, students can gain insight into what it's like to study the course and give their personal statement a boost.
+Find out more at ucas.com/subject-tasters. - Point them to online step-bystep guidance to choosing a course at ucas.com/ choosing-a-course, which covers choosing a subject, the right type of degree, how to study, and where to study. - Take a look at university, college, or conservatoire websites for in-depth details about their facilities and courses, and explore the campus with their virtual tour at ucas.com/virtual-tours. - Speak to current undergraduates on ucas. com/chat-to-students for the chance to ask questions and gain valuable insight into what life at uni is really like.